Securely "Freeing" Free Space

-When you or the system tries to access that file the system does not know where the file is in the disk, so it reads the entry for the file in the index to find it's physical location, then goes after the data itself, reads it and take the appropriated action that was requested.
+When you or the system tries to access that file the system does not know where the file is on the disk, so it reads the entry for the file in the index to find its physical location on it, then goes after the data itself to read it.

-When you delete a file the regular way, that is sending the file to the Trash and then erasing the trash what the system does is in fact to remove just the index entry, and then it marks that physical space on the drive as free space (available to be used).
+When you delete a file the regular way, that is, sending the file to the trash and then empting it what the system does is in fact is to remove just the index entry then it marks that physical space on the drive as free space (available to be used).

-You may ask "why?", after all this seems dumb and dangerous.
+You may ask why?
+After all this seems dumb and dangerous, somehow lacking privacy.
 Well, I agree, it is, but systems do this mainly because of two reasons, the first is longevity and the second is speed.
 To delete a 5GB file takes no more than a second, but to write that same file takes way more than that.
 Imagine if you had deletion times as long as copying times.
-Thats the speed factor, additionally if the system had to overwrite the entire file every time you delete something that alone would stress the hardware a lot, and it would last way less than it does.
+Thats the speed factor, additionally if the system had to overwrite the entire file every time you delete something that alone would stress the hardware a lot, and the disk would last way less than it does.

-Consider the image below, you can see the index in the outer most part of the disk in red, and the corresponding data itself in the blueish "middle" of disk.
-While the entry in the index is deleted, the data itself stays.
-And can be recovered!
+Consider the image below, you can see the index in the outer most part of the disk, in red, and the corresponding data itself in the blueish center part of disk.
+While the entry in the index is deleted, the data itself in the middle is preserved, and can be recovered!

 There is no way to "erase" the written data, what we do instead is to write zeros (00000000000...) to the physical space where the data was written, effectively destroying the data.

 I'll cover the OS X solution for this problem.
 For those using Linux, well you should be able to do that using